Michael Lent (visual artist): Research

-Projects and Curatorial
+Projects and curation

-Michael Lent was the creator and publisher of Toby Room, a journal that featured interviews and original work by contemporary artists and writers.
+Lent was the creator and publisher of Toby Room, a journal that featured interviews and original work by contemporary artists and writers.
 In 2002, he and fellow artist Jared Pappas-Kelley created the arts organization ArtRod, which encompassed both the public media Tollbooth Gallery project as well as Critical Line art centre, which has since been reimagined as an online project.